ldkong1205/MSc-Dissertation/README.md

 > **Step 3:** Threshold the resulting detections by the model's confidence.

 The grid division:
-> The system divides the image into an SxS grid and for each grid cell predicts B bounding boxes, confidence for those boxes, and C class probabilities.
-These predictions are encoded as an SxSx(Bx5+C) tensor.
+> The system divides the image into an S x S grid and for each grid cell predicts B bounding boxes, confidence for those boxes, and C class probabilities.
+These predictions are encoded as an S x S x (B x 5 + C) tensor.

 > |![image](https://github.com/ldkong1205/MSc-Dissertation/blob/master/IMAGE/YOLO-model.png)|
 > |---|